 MEMORY IS AN EDITING STATION

-Let us read his sentence carefully: how does the equation between remembering and forgetting come about?
-What would we cut out and insert into our memories?
-Which harrowing events that have collectively affected us since the event's last edition in 2019 are worthy of a thorough analysis, like working in an editing room?
+Let us read his sentence carefully: how does the equation between remembering and forgetting work out?
+What would we cut out and what would we insert into our memories?
+Which of the distressing events that have affected us collectively since the last edition of Videobrasil, in 2019, deserve thorough examination, such as the work on an editing station?
 What are the ethical boundaries of a cut?
 Who holds the power to do so?
-How can a sequence of images revisit narratives concerning a family, nation, or geographic region?
+How can a sequence of images revisit narratives that concern a family, a nation, a region?
 How to forge the memory of what we didn't see or feel in our bodies?
 What are the limits of memory?

 Raphael Fonseca and Renée Akitelek Mboya